mdbresources/mdbresources.github.io/android/_posts/2019-01-08-android-lesson-0.md

 date:   2019-01-08
 published: true
 ---
+This is just to help you get started understanding Android Studio before we dive in to actually writing code and making apps.
+I highly recommend following along with this article, since it'll be pretty hard to understand if you're not.

 # Installing Android Studio
 Download Android Studio from here: https://developer.android.com/studio/.
 I'd recommend reinstalling Android Studio if you've downloaded it a while ago, since Android Studio is difficult to update from very old versions.
 The installation is relatively simple.